IgorBerman/dyn-allocation/README.md

 3. We reduced a bit end-to-end running times, but due to some data skeweness problems the running times might be dominated by some skewed partition, so we don't have clear picture on that.

 ![Before dynamic allocation](./after.png)

+We are able to setup more cores to every service(800 vs 500 cores).
+The services able to utilize those resources and they are returning those back to Mesos cluster when not in use.
+Pay attention how total_cpus_sum(the allocation taken from the cluster) follows real_cpus_sum(the actual usage of all slaves)

 ## Conclusions:
 1. Dynamic allocation is usefull for better resource utilization